pagekit/docs/developer-basics/routing.md

 #### @Access
 You can specify certain user permissions required to access a specific method or the whole controller.

 Controllers should always be specific for the frontend or the admin panel.
 So far we have seen controllers for the frontend.
-A administration controller will only be accessible for users with the `admin area access permission.
-Also, all routes for that controller will have a leading`admin/` in the URL.
+A administration controller will only be accessible for users with the `Access admin area` permission.
+Also, all routes for that controller will have a leading `admin/` in the URL.
 As a result, views will also render in the admin layout and not in the default theme layout.

 ```php
 /**